apollosolutions/retail-supergraph/subgraphs/shipping/README.md

 ### Why is my viewer empty?!

 This is based on the header `"x-user-id"`.
-Pass that header with a number between 1 and 3.
+Pass that header with a value between `user:1` and `user:3`.